Family Problem Solving

 Following are suggestions that can be followed during a decision process.

-- First, discuss and clarify how each person views the situation or problem.
+- Discuss and clarify how each person views the situation or problem.

-- Then suggest each person make a commitment to the problem and think about solutions.
+- Suggest that each person make a commitment to the problem and think about solutions.

 Danes, S.M.
 (1986).
 Solving Family Problems Involves Social Decision Making.
 University of Minnesota Item Number FS-3104.
 This publication is no longer available.